WASP-34: Planetary system

-It has a planet 0.59 ± 0.01 times as massive as Jupiter that takes 4.317 days to complete an orbit.
-Planetary color was found to be redder than usual, hinting on peculiar chemistry.
-The planet has a large measured temperature difference between dayside (1185 K) and nightside (726 K).
+WASP-34 has a transiting planet discovered in 2011 by the Wide Angle Search for Planets.
+This is a hot Jupiter, with just over half the mass of Jupiter and taking just 4.3 days to complete an orbit.
+The planetary color was found to be redder than other hot Jupiters, hinting at peculiar chemistry.
+The planet has a large measured temperature difference between the dayside (1185 K) and nightside (726 K).

-There is increasing evidence that there is a massive object orbiting the system further out.